Boro23-wq/boro-blogs/content/blog/javascript/5-JS-essentials.md

 // Output: undefined
 ```

 Here the function declaration is all same as the earlier example.
 But the only change is that instead of calling `person.sayName` directly we set it to a local variable and invoke the variable instead.
 Notice we get undefined this time even though the declaration is just the same.
-And, that's the whole point how 'this' works.
+And, that's the whole point on how 'this' works.
 The 'this' keyword will take context of whoever is calling the function.

-In the first example, while calling `person.sayname`, since person is actually the one calling the method sayName, 'this' in the sayName function becomes person itself.
+In the first example, while calling `person.sayName`, since person is actually the one calling the method sayName, 'this' in the sayName function becomes person itself.
 So this keyword will essentially look at the one calling the function.

 But in the second example, since the variable `logName` is stored in a global context and there is no value as `global.sayName` therefore it would return undefined.

 ### Work around using 'bind' method

 Here we explicitly told Javascript that we want to bind to the person object.
-Now when we actually go ahead and call the local variable sitting somewhere in the global context we still get the desired result since we technically said no matter who ever calls it always bind it to the person object.
+Now when we go ahead and call the local variable sitting somewhere in the global context we still get the desired result since we technically said no matter who ever calls it always bind it to the person object.

 ```javascript
 const person = {